BalajiG03/BellaBeat-casestudy/README.md

 # BellaBeat-casestudy
 Bellabeat, a high-tech company that manufactures health-focused smart products(FitBit).Develop beautifully designed technology that informs and inspires women around the world.
-Collecting data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with knowledge about their own health and habits.Manager wants to focus on a Bellabeat product and analyze smart device usage data in order to gain insight into **how people are already using their smart devices**.Then, this information, Manager would have high level recommendations, for how these trends can inform Bellabeat marketing strategy.
+Collecting data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with knowledge about their own health and habits.Manager wants to focus on a Bellabeat product and analyze smart device usage data in order to gain insight into **how people are already using their smart devices**.Then, using information, Manager would have high level recommendations, for how these trends can inform Bellabeat marketing strategy.

 I Used **R** programming to solve case study.